West Meadow

 Year 2: 2027

 Mowing once in the spring will help remove any remaining annual or biennial plant species coming up from the seed bank.
-The meadow should then be allowed to grow for the rest of the season unless there are areas of perennial weeds such as sweet clover, Queen Ann’s Lace, Canada Thistle.
-Patches of these types of weedy species will be mowed monthly, as needed.
+The meadow should then be allowed to grow for the rest of the season unless there are areas of perennial non-natives such as sweet clover, Queen Ann’s Lace, Canada Thistle.
+Patches of these species will be mowed monthly, as needed.

 Year 3: 2028

 By the third year, the meadow should be established well enough that it will not need to be mowed.
-If areas of weedy species persist, they can be spot treated with selective herbicides.
+If areas of non-native species persist, they can be spot treated with selective herbicides.

 Year 4 and Beyond